2024 ATP Tour

 The 2024 ATP Tour was the global elite men's professional tennis circuit organized by the Association of Tennis Professionals (ATP) for the 2024 tennis season.
-The 2024 ATP Tour calendar comprises the Grand Slam tournaments, supervised by the International Tennis Federation (ITF), the ATP Finals, the ATP Masters 1000, the United Cup (organized with the WTA), the ATP 500 series and the ATP 250 series.
+The 2024 ATP Tour calendar comprised the Grand Slam tournaments, supervised by the International Tennis Federation (ITF), the ATP Finals, the ATP Masters 1000, the United Cup (organized with the WTA), the ATP 500 series and the ATP 250 series.
 Also included in the 2024 calendar are the Davis Cup (organised by the ITF), the Summer Olympics in Paris, Next Gen ATP Finals and Laver Cup, none of which distribute ranking points.

 Jannik Sinner finished the year as world No. 1 for the first time in his career.
 He won eight tournaments during the season, including two majors at the Australian Open and US Open, as well as the ATP Finals.
 He also won three ATP Masters 1000 events.

 Jannik Sinner won the Australian Open and the US Open titles, while Carlos Alcaraz was champion of both the French Open and Wimbledon (the Channel Slam).